Overview of the Examples

 Fulfilling Instructor Responsibilities

-- Neglecting professional duties can compromise safety and result in a loss of credibility; maintain professional standards and follow a code of ethics.
+- Neglecting professional duties can compromise safety and erode credibility; maintain professional standards and adhere to a code of ethics.

-- Not preparing for lessons can reduce instructional quality; use detailed lesson plans and prepare thoroughly for each lesson.
+- Failing to prepare for lessons can reduce instructional quality; use detailed lesson plans and prepare thoroughly for each lesson.

 Exhibiting Professionalism